 Mammography is the gold standard for breast cancer screening.
 Even so, it has limitations.
 Some tumors may be undetectable in the resulting X-ray images, particularly if a woman has dense breasts, which have much more fibrous and glandular tissue than fatty tissue.
 For this reason, magnetic resonance imaging (MRI) is often recommended as a supplemental screening method for women with dense breasts.

-Unlike mammography, the accuracy of MRI imaging is not affected by dense breast tissue.
+Unlike mammography, the accuracy of MRI imaging is not affected by dense breast tissue or limited in finding lobular cancer.
 In fact, MRI has the highest cancer detection rate of all breast imaging exams across all breast density categories.
 While a conventional breast MRI usually takes 30-45 minutes, abbreviated breast magnetic resonance imaging (AB-MRI) is a shortened version that can usually be completed in 10-15 minutes.
 Because AB-MRI is more targeted and acquires fewer imaging sequences than long-protocol breast MRI, the scan time is greatly reduced, as is the associated cost.

 What does AB-MRI involve?